saipriya2301/soc-homelab-wazuh/docs/05-threat-hunting.md

 C:\Windows\SoftwareDistribution\Download\Install\
 ```

-was associated with Windows update / Microsoft Defender activity.
+was associated with Windows Update / Microsoft Defender activity.

 Rather than immediately treating the alert as malicious, the executable path, parent process, and event context were reviewed.